eleanortrollope/diabetesproject/README.md

 - Higher H-statistic values indicate stronger interaction.
 Many interactions were identified.
 Due to the nature of the H-statistic, investigating variance of the output of the partial dependence, this could indicate any type of interaction.

+A novel result is that there is interaction between variables that are not significant on their own, namely weight and maternal age.